snyk-fixtures/device-cloud-python/README.md

 - Actions (both function callbacks and console commands.
 Known as methods on Cloud side)
 - File Download (to a specified destination)
-- File Upload (supports unix style wildcards for uploading multiple files at once)
+- File Upload (with option to change file name on Cloud side)
 - File Transfer callbacks
 - Secure connection with TLS/SSL (this includes MQTT over TLSv1.2 and also HTTPS file transfer)